Stark (novel): Synopsis

 Colin "CD" Dobson lives a humdrum life at a critical point in history.
 The environment is being destroyed by a series of 'avalanches' – sudden upsets in the Earth's ecosystem, causing widespread destruction.
 The Stark conspiracy is a cabal of the world's richest and most influential men, who have long been aware that the planet's ecosystem is approaching total collapse.
-For decades, they have been launching unmanned spacecraft loaded with supplies into orbit around the Earth and the Moon.
+For decades, they have been launching uncrewed spacecraft loaded with supplies into orbit around the Earth and the Moon.
 Seeking to save their own lives and leave everyone else to suffer from 'total toxic overload', they secretly build a fleet of spacecraft with the intention of colonising the Moon.

-Using crude intimidation, they purchase land from aborigines in Western Australia to use as a launch site.
+Using crude intimidation, they purchase land from Aboriginal people in Western Australia to use as a launch site.
 They sell their stocks and commodities to raise cash, dumping the assets at the same time and in high volumes to engineer a worldwide stock market crash and lower the price of the resources they need.
 They buy the Moon from the United States government, along with the hardware to reach it.

 Six vessels are designed to travel to the Moon, three of which will carry humans, with room for 250 humans in total.
 The vessels are named 'Star Arks', referencing the Biblical story of Noah's Ark.
 The Star Arks contain human and animal embryos in suspended animation, as well as resources needed for life support.
 The Star Arks are prepared under the cover story that the consortium is building a desert resort.

 CD and his friends form a group called 'EcoAction'.
 Each of them has their own reason for fighting the consortium, with the collective goal of trying to protect the environment.
 They take action against the consortium's activities, and in the process uncover the conspiracy.
 They infiltrate the launch site and wreak havoc.
 CD and one of the conspirators, Sly Moorcock, compete for the affections of Rachel, who eventually joins the conspiracy as Sly's intended partner.

 EcoAction try to warn the rest of the world about the plan, but they are not taken seriously.
 The cabal kill many of those who have investigated or uncovered the conspiracy.
 Rachel turns on Sly at the last minute so she can sabotage the launch, but he overpowers and tries to abduct her.
 She escapes and rejoins the surviving members of EcoAction.
 The Stark Conspiracy blast off, but find that their existence is frustrating and lonely.
 Sly Moorcock eventually commits suicide.
 The narrative ends with an admonishment for the world's consumers over their inaction on environmental issues in the late 1980s and early 1990s.